Components

 Changes size of the edge, thus changing the size of tensors of

-at the corresponding axes.
+node1andnode2at the corresponding axes.
 If new size is smaller, the tensor will be cropped; if larger, the tensor will be expanded with zeros.
-In both cases, the process (cropping/expanding) occurs at the “right”, “bottom”, “back”, etc. of each dimension.- Parameters
+In both cases, the process (cropping/expanding) occurs at the “right”, “bottom”, “back”, etc. of each dimension.- Parameters:

 size (int) – New size of the edge.